Prasantacharya/Alpaca-Audio/README.md

 You should be have the everything for the database set up!

 If you close the terminal you are working in, you have to repeat step 3 and 4 before running.
+You can use `bun run init-db` to automate steps 3 and 4 for you.